zqubit/334f21/README.md

 - [Part 6](MidtermProject6).
 Due date 5:00PM, Mar 25, 2021.

 ## Final Project
 - Team formation.
-Please form teams of 4.
-Combination of two teams from midterm project is recommended.
+You can keep the same team as in the midterm project.
-- List of projects.
-Coming soon.
+- [MP 1](FinalProject_MachineProblem1).
+Due date 5:00PM, Apr 15, 2021.

 ## Policy
 Submissions later than due date will get 0 points.